 Associate Professor, Communication Studies

-MFA in Creative Writing, Goddard College
+MFA, Creative Writing, Goddard College

-MA in Communication Studies, University of Montana
+MA, Communication Studies, University of Montana

-MS in Environmental Studies, University of Montana
+MS, Environmental Studies, University of Montana

-BA in Communication Studies, Rutgers University
+BA, Communication Studies, Rutgers University

 Professional Background, Scholarship Highlights